 SSLC Working Group

-Dr. Sonali Mohapatra is a Space Quantum Technology Developer at Craft Prospect and a researcher at the University of Strathclyde with an IAA fellowship bringing quantum expertise into the space sector.
+Dr. Sonali Mohapatra is the Space Applications and Business Development lEAD at Craft Prospect and a researcher at the University of Strathclyde with an IAA fellowship bringing quantum expertise into the space sector.
 With diverse experiences in academia, industry, and the EDI sector, Sonali brings a wealth of knowledge as a founding member of the SSLC New Voices group.
 She is the founder of the queer/feminist platform, Carved Voices, and the author of the poetry collection, Leaking Ink.
 She was recently awarded the RISE Entrepreneurship Award for having co-founded the Migrant Travel Support Network in India during the Covid crisis of 2020.

 Mansi is a recent aerospace engineering graduate, currently working in the computational software sector, and is one of the founding members of the SSLC New Voices in Space group.
 Throughout her academic and professional journey, she has actively strived towards getting young people, especially females, involved in STEM.
 Her experience ranges from organising and delivering interactive science workshops, to primary and secondary school outreach as well as being invited to speak at several leading space industry events.
 She is a strong advocate for women in STEM and drives towards equal representation within the industry.